 The operating power has to be kept in mind whenever you are choosing an iron.
 While high power irons take a lot of time to heat up and consume much energy, selecting the one that is a little too low may also harm the functioning.
 Therefore, the optimum 1700 watts operation can be your best bet.
 Especially when you take a look at the operations, you get quick heating and better steaming with this iron as compared to the other low wattage models.

 10 Ounces Large Water Tank

 Another notable feature of DW5080 is its water tank.
-Unlike other irons that have a relatively smaller tank and you got to refill it again and again as you iron, the DW5080 has a much bigger capacity.
+Unlike other irons that have a relatively smaller tank and you have to refill it again and again as you iron, the DW5080 has a much bigger capacity.
 Its 10 oz water tank comes with a level indicator that assures that you don’t end up overfilling the iron.
-However, you got to watch out for the drainage because the micro holes that produce steam drain it pretty quickly.
+However, you gotta watch out for the drainage because the micro holes that produce steam drain it pretty quickly.